 Aggressive driving is a significant factor in a striking number of fatal motor vehicle accidents.
 In this article, we analyze ways to successfully get out of dangerous road-rage scenarios.

 The fact that speeding is the most common factor leading to fatal motor vehicle crashes may be disturbing but it’s probably not that surprising.
-Bad driving behaviors – such as speeding, distracted driving or drunk driving – can be expected to contribute to accidents, injuries, and property damage that otherwise could be avoided.
+Bad driving behaviors – such as speeding, distracted driving or drunk driving – can be expected to contribute to accidents involving big rigs, injuries, and property damage that otherwise could be avoided.
 What many may view as much more surprising, though, is the second most common factor in fatal car accidents.
 This, according to traffic data from the years 2003 to 2007, is aggressive driving and road rage.
 Fatal Accident Report System (FARS) administered by the National Highway Traffic Safety Administration (NHTSA) shows that, in the aforementioned time frame, aggressive driving was a major factor in 56% of all fatal accidents.